Simple Site Layout

 Custom Collections

-class that you can use to create a blog.
+class you can use to create a blog.
 It will automatically create a collection of posts and a page for each post.
 It will also create a page for the blog index and an RSS Feed.

 It's still rendered using the same render_collection